Skip to content

 City between (1945-1970), the inner regeneration and the CIAM code.

-The urban planning professionals in the city councils and related nonprofit organization suggested several concepts to resolve these problems.
-The translation of an official urban plan was in late 1950 in an official London development plan.
-The urban regeneration plan laid out by a professor in architecture and urban planner comprised three major mini plans to achieve.
-First, Shifting population in satellite towns in the city boundaries to start regeneration of the inner city (Figure 1).
-Second, developing the road network and a city ring road and arteries to the center as well as building extra underground and train lines within the city.
-Third, shifting the industries causing pollution in the inner city to the boundaries and adjacent cities and building green space network within the city.
+First, shifting population in satellite towns within the city boundaries in order to start regeneration of the inner city (Figure 1).
+Second, developing the road network and a city ring road and arteries to the center, as well as building extra underground and train lines within the city.
+Third, shifting the industries causing pollution in the inner city to the boundaries and adjacent cities, as well as building green space network within the city.

-city Urban regeneration program- slum clearance program, inner London.
+City in layers-part 5- An urban design concept. city Urban regeneration program- slum clearance program, inner London.

 Figure1: Urban regeneration program- slum clearance program, inner London.